intersystems-community/DeepSeeWeb/README.md

 * Removed a lot of old code(300k+ lines) and refactored services
 * Changed widget classes to more OOP style, removed all prototypes, etc.
 * Changed templates to take advantage of component approach

+## Not supported in alpha:
+* user addons, beacuse old addons has benn written on Angular1 (but base addons as map, html text, worldmap are included in bundle already)
+* changing app settings via UI(only configs supported)
+* color adjustments and theming
+* some specific widget settings or features(eg. changing type of chart)

+This features will be implemented soon and are to be included in RC

 # Supported widgets
 * Area chart